Skip to main content

 If the secret might be wrong or lost, rotate from the dashboard.
 Update your server’s env var with the new value and redeploy.

-If both sides have the same secret and it still fails, see the next section.
+If both sides have the same secret, the path matches, and it still fails, see the next section.

 Some calls succeed, some return 401